-8. Volunteer for the Kentucky Museum - Visit [wku.edu/kentuckymuseum](http://wku.edu/kentuckymuseum) and click on Volunteer Page for current opportunities.
+8. Volunteer for the Kentucky Museum -Visit our volunteer page online at wku.edu/kentuckymuseum for current opportunities.

 The History of the Kentucky Museum

 In the 1920s, WKU President Henry Hardin Cherry conceived an idea to construct a building in which people could learn about the history of Kentucky.